 Sam Staley, university council and assistant professor of government at Christopher Newport University

-Jeff Selinger, Ph.D. candidate in government, Cornell University
+Jeff Selinger, a Ph.D. candidate in government, Cornell University

 Chris Appel ’07 and Ralph Kettell ’07, Colby College